Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 This can result in the loss of HA quorum.
 Additionally, incorrect physical placement or software configuration of storage nodes can cause utility storage service disruptions due to rack-level failures.

-To address these issues, CSM 1.7.0 introduces the Rack Resiliency feature, which provides management rack level resiliency to maintain HA of critical management services due to a single rack failure.T his feature prevents system-wide outages, allowing for successful execution of user jobs or scheduling new ones.
+To address these issues, CSM 1.7.0 introduces the Rack Resiliency feature, which provides management rack level resiliency to maintain HA of critical management services due to a single rack failure.
+This feature prevents system-wide outages, allowing for successful execution of user jobs or scheduling new ones.

 **NOTE**: